-- Research shows that untreated sleep apnea can:
+Research shows that untreated sleep apnea is correlated with:

-- Increase risk of fatal and non-fatal cardiac events2
+Increased risk of fatal and non-fatal cardiac events

 Other adverse health effects of sleep apnea include:

 Sleep apnea and obesity often occur together.
 Obesity contributes to sleep apnea and sleep apnea increases the risk for weight gain and makes weight loss more difficult.

 Sleep apnea can be an underlying cause of chronic headaches, especially those occurring in the morning.

 - Sleep Heart Health Study, Redline, Susan, National Heart, Lung and Blood Institute (NHLBI) of the National Institutes of Health, 2010.